aabbas90/COPS/README.md

 # Combinatorial Optimization for Panoptic Segmentation (COPS)
-Code for NeurIPS submission "Combinatorial Optimization for Panoptic Segmentation: An End-to-End Trainable Approach".
+Official code for NeurIPS paper "Combinatorial Optimization for Panoptic Segmentation: A Fully Differentiable Approach".

 # Installation
 Our codebase is built upon the [detectron2](https://github.com/facebookresearch/detectron2) framework with some of our (minor) modifications